chris1111/Wireless-USB-Big-Sur-Adapter/README.md

 ## It seems that it does not work on Mac M1 Apple chip, working only for Mac Intel.

-### Latest Update 13 Dec 2022 Fix Uninstall Utility
+### Latest Update 15 Dec 2022 Moove Helper

 ## List Update: ⬇︎
 <details>
   <summary>View list Update</summary>

+Update 13 Dec 2022 Fix Uninstall Utility

 Update 02 Nov 2022 No more need Agents and Deamon